Jessime/Jessime.github.io/_posts/2019-12-09-phd_program.md

 I finished my PhD less than a year ago.

-Now is the perfect time to reflect on what I did and what I learned in those five years.
+Now's a perfect time to reflect on what I did and what I learned in those five years.
 I briefly considered entitling this post something like, "What getting a PhD is like".
 That's a preposterous title.
 PhD programs vary wildly by both discipline and university.
 Even between the individuals of my own cohort, our journeys seemed marked primarily by their _dis_-similarities.
 Even this version of my story is different than what it would have been if I had written these notes in real time.

 Instead, these posts simply chronicle some of the moments I recall most vividly about graduate school.